 A DEPOSIT OF \$45 must be made after the applicant has received notice of provisional acceptance.
-At the time of the first registration in the University, the deposit is used to cover matriculation charges, provides for certain graduation expenses, and establishes a fund for undergraduate and alumni class activities.
+At the time of the first registration in the University, the deposit is used to cover matriculation charges.
+It also provides for certain graduation expenses, and establishes a fund for undergraduate and alumni class activities.
 The deposit is not refundable and none of it applies toward tuition or fees.

-A DEPOSIT OF \$30 is required for a uniform, payable at registration in the first term, by students who enroll in the basic course in military science.
+A DEPOSIT OF \$30 is required for a uniform, payable at registration in the first term, for students who enroll in the basic course in military science.
 Most of this deposit is returned as earned uniform allowance upon completion of the basic course.

-A UNIVERSITY AND COLLEGE COMPOSITE FEE OF \$50 for New York State residents, or \$150 for nonresidents, is required at the beginning of each term.
+A GENERAL FEE OF \$50 for New York State residents, and \$150 for nonresidents, is required at the beginning of each term.
 This fee and the tuition cover the following services: (1) Health services and medical care.
-These services are centered in the University Clinic or out-patient department and in the Cornell Infirmary or hospital.
-Students are entitled to unlimited visits at the Clinic; laboratory and X-ray examinations indicated for diagnosis and treatment; hospitalization in the Infirmary with medical care for a maximum of fourteen days each term and emergency surgical care.
-For further details, including charges for special services, see the Announcement of General Information.
+These services are centered in the University Clinic or out-patient department and in the Sage Hospital.
+For details regarding services that are provided, including charges for special services, see the Announcement of General Information.
 (2) Willard Straight Hall membership.
 Willard Straight Hall is the student union; each student shares in the common privileges afforded by the operation of Willard Straight Hall, subject to regulations approved by the Board of Managers of the Hall.
-(3) Laboratory services for courses taken in the State Colleges.
+(3) Laboratory services for courses taken in the state colleges.
 (4) University administration and endowed college laboratory services.
 (5) Physical recreation.
-Each male student is entitled to the use of the gymnasium and the university playgrounds, and to the use of a locker, bathing facilities, and towels in Teagle Hall, Barton Hall, or the Schoellkopf Memorial Building; and each woman student to the use of the women's recreation rooms and playgrounds, and to the use of a locker.
+Each male student is entitled to the use of the gymnasium and the university playgrounds, and to the use of a locker, bathing facilities, and towels in Teagle Hall, Barton Hall, or the Schoellkopf Memorial Building; and each woman student to the use of the facilities in Helen Newman Hall, the women's physical education and sports building.
 (6) Student activities.
 The fee helps to provide funds for worthy student organizations as approved by the Board of Trustees on recommendation of the Executive Board of the Cornell Student Government.